BobRandomNumber/ComfyUI-QoL-Pack/README.md

 # ComfyUI Quality of Life Pack

-Some bug-fixed and optimized enhancements originally from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) by `pysssss`.
-This pack aims to incorporate updated enhancments without adding unnecessary features.
+Some optimized enhancements originally from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) by `pysssss`.
+This pack aims to incorporate the updated enhancments without adding unnecessary features.

 ---